Autonomous demon exploiting heat and information at the trajectory level: Thermodynamic uncertainty relation

-We cannot apply the same reasoning to $X_\text{TUR, info}$ since $\etaI$ is linked to $\dot{\Sigma}_\M$ and the reduced dynamics of dot W alone cannot be described by a Markov jump process due to the capacitive couplings to dots C and H. However, we observe in our plots (Figs.~\subfigref{fig:maxPcool_UH}{d}, \subfigref{fig:app:maxPcool_UH}{d} and \subfigref{fig:app:maxPcool_UC}{e}) that $X_\text{TUR, info}\le 1 - \frac{\TR}{\TL} \simeq 0.22$ for our choice of parameters.
+By analogy, we define $x_\text{TUR, info} = {2 \Pcool^2}/{\Scool\dot{\Sigma}_\M}$, which becomes $X_\text{TUR, info}$ at $\mu_\R = 0$, $\Jin = 0$.
+However, the reduced dynamics of dot W alone cannot be described by a Markov jump process due to the capacitive couplings to dots C and H. Therefore, the TUR does generally not hold and $x_\text{TUR, info}$ is not bounded by 1.
+Nevertheless, we observe in our plots (Figs.~\subfigref{fig:maxPcool_UH}{d} and \subfigref{fig:app:maxPcool_UC}{e}) that $X_\text{TUR, info}\le 1$ for our choice of parameters, such that there is no TUR violation for the reduced system.

 Also note that at the demon condition and $\mu_\R = 0$, the global efficiency from Eq.~\eqref{eq:global_eff} can be expressed as

 showing that the efficiency increases with the temperature difference $\dT$ between the working substance reservoirs but decreases when increasing the temperature difference between the resource reservoirs.
 However, note that there is a maximum value of $\dT$ above which the demon condition can no longer be achieved.